 In the late 1480s, Columbus's wife died and he was left alone with his son Diego.
 He soon met a woman named Doña Beatriz Enriquez de Arana and had a child named Fernando.
 He later had to leave Lisbon to return to Genoa, because of creditors harassing him.

-It is sometimes claimed that Columbus didn't get his voyages financed because the popular view was that the earth was flat.
+It is sometimes claimed that Columbus didn't get his voyages financed because the popular view remained that the Earth was flat.
 In fact, it was for totally different reasons.
 Many people didn't finance his voyages because they believed that the ocean was too large to cross.
-Some people found faults in his math.
-Ptolemy supposed that the distance to the Indies was much smaller than it actually is, and he had been taught that the world was six parts land and one part water (where it actually around three parts water and one part land) so Columbus concluded that the voyage would be possible.
-He took his ideas to nobility and the church before taking them to royalty, but they were rejected there.
-He soon went to the Portuguese King in 1488, but the plans were rejected.
+Some people found faults in his mathematical calculations.
+Ptolemy supposed that the distance to the Indies was much smaller than it actually is, as he had been taught that the world was six parts land and one part water (where it actually around three parts water and one part land), so Columbus concluded that the voyage would be possible.
+He took his ideas to nobility and the church before taking them to royalty, but they were rejected.
+He soon went to the Portuguese King in 1488, but the plans were rejected there too.
 Columbus went to King Ferdinand of Spain, but he was preoccupied with expelling the Moors from Spain, and when he looked at the adverse reports of those who had rejected Columbus, the king quickly did the same.
 Columbus went to Charles VIII of France and Henry VII of England as well, in 1488, accompanied by his brother Bartholomew, but he failed again and again.
-In 1491, he went again to the Spanish court, accompanied by his son Diego.
+In 1491, he went again to the Spanish court, accompanied by his son, Diego.
 The court was in Granada, Spain, which was the last stand for the Moors, where the Spanish were currently fighting what was called the Reconquista.
 He was again turned away, because the king could not be distracted from expelling the Moors, and Columbus was left to wander around the streets of Spain with Diego.
 He had to beg for shelter, but not for very long.
-He set out to Palos, Spain on his mule and perhaps ask the king of France to finance his voyage.
+He set out to Palos, Spain on his mule and again to ask the king of France to finance his voyage.
 He was on a mule alone, when something happened.
 A messenger of the monarchs asked him to return to see the King and Queen.

-When the king took back Granada in 1492, the Reconquista was over and Spain was completely Christian.
+When the king took back Granada in 1492, the Reconquista was over and Spain was completely under Christian rule.
 Now that the court was not so distracted, as it had been for centuries, Columbus was called before Queen Isabella of Spain.
-She gave him some money to to make his appearance suitable for the King.
+She gave him some money with which to make his appearance suitable for the King.
 The King and Queen decided to finance Columbus's voyage, Isabella in the interests of spreading Christianity and Ferdinand because it could bring wealth and glory.
-As many know, the goal of many voyages around that time were for the '3 G's' - God, Gold and Glory.
+As many know, the goal of many voyages around that time were for the '3 Gs' - God, Gold and Glory.
 This venture was exactly for that.
-Columbus signed a deal with Spain on 17 April and on 30 April.
+Columbus signed deals with Spain on 17 April and on 30 April.
 The deal said that Columbus could govern over any lands he found and was entitled to 10% of his land's revenue.
 About half of the voyage was to be financed by investors, and Columbus set them up.
 The story that Isabella had to sell the crown jewels to pay for the voyage is a myth.
 With investors and favours used, the country really didn't have to use very much money to pay for the voyage.

 The First Voyage